 The CSOs work together with community-based organizations, such as youth organizations, faith-based groups and local women’s organizations to capacitate youth to understand violent extremism and to help identify drivers and to be part of activities to counter violent extremism.
 Mobilizing multi-sectoral groups, particularly religious leaders and community youth as interlocutors of counter-narratives, contributes to social cohesion across various social, political and religious divides.
 A special focus lies in creating cross-country learnings and institutional dialogue.

-Additionally, the project is responding to the Covid-19 pandemic through adapted activities, including information campaigns to prevent inter-ethnic violence and scapegoating in the context of the Corona virus spread through the distribution of protective clothing and community awareness raising activities.
+Additionally, the project is responding to the Covid-19 pandemic through adapted activities, including information campaigns (see for example the video below) to prevent inter-ethnic violence and scapegoating in the context of the Corona virus spread through the distribution of protective clothing and community awareness raising activities.

 The project is co-funded by the European Union.